 Corresponding to these later nighttime spectacular times, the park hours in both Disney’s Hollywood Studios and Disney’s Animal Kingdom will start extending to around 9 pm regularly.

-Tip: This is a time of year when you are likely to have nighttime fireworks displays in the Magic Kingdom, Epcot, and Disney’s Hollywood Studios happening at exactly the same time (most likely 9 pm).
-As such, this time of year could be a great time to have dinner at California Grill, where you not only can enjoy Happily Ever After but can also see pieces of Illuminations and Star Wars: A Galactic Spectacular in the distance.
+Tip: This is a time of year when you are likely to have nighttime fireworks displays in the Magic Kingdom, Epcot, and Disney’s Hollywood Studios happening at precisely the same time (most likely 9 pm).
+As such, this time of year could be a great time to have dinner at California Grill, where you not only can enjoy Happily Ever After but can also see pieces of Epcot Forever and Star Wars: A Galactic Spectacular in the distance.

 - Average Sunrise: 6:59 am, range from 7:15 am – 6:45 am